tulsiramk/dynamicdb/README.md

 }
 ```

-And run the following command from you root directory.
+And then run the following command from your root directory.
 ```composer dump-autolo```